polymonster/hotline/readme.md

 ```
 ### Serialising Plugin Data

-You can supply your own serialisable plugin data which will be serialised with the rest of the `user_config` and can be grouped with your plugin and reloaded between sessions.
+You can supply your own serialisable plugin data that will be serialised with the rest of the `user_config` and can be grouped with your plugin and reloaded between sessions.

 ```rust
 /// Seriablisable user info for maintaining state between reloads and sessions